-Nespresso have got a little clever with the new VertuoLine capsules and there’s probably a good reason behind it – to make more money.
+Nespresso has got a little clever with the new VertuoLine capsules, and there’s probably a good reason behind it – to make more money.

-The newer coffee pods and a distinct pattern embossed on the edge – this is actually a barcode that can be read by the Nespresso VertuoLine machine.
+The newer coffee pods have a distinct pattern embossed on the edge – this is actually a barcode that the Nespresso VertuoLine machine can read.
 You’ll notice that the barcode is printed on the rim five times, and there’s a reason for it.

-Surprisingly, the five codes are all the same but are printed in such a way that the scanner in the VertuoLine can read the barcode no matter how you place the capsule in the machine.
+Surprisingly, the five codes are all the same but are printed so that the scanner in the VertuoLine can read the barcode no matter how you place the capsule in the machine.

-This barcode tells the machine the cup size, temperature, rotational speed, flow rate and time the water is in contact with the coffee; very similar to the barcode scanning system found on Keurig machines.
+This barcode tells the machine the cup size, temperature, rotational speed, flow rate, and time the water is in contact with the coffee, similar to the barcode scanning system found on Keurig machines.

 This also means you can’t use unbranded, 3rd party coffee pods with the VertuoLine.
-Which, as I pointed out earlier, the OriginalLine takes and they can cost almost half the price of the original Nespresso coffee capsules.
+As I pointed out earlier, the OriginalLine takes and can cost almost half the price of the original Nespresso coffee capsules.

-The OriginalLine coffee machines don’t have any kind of barcode printed on the capsules.
-You simply place in a compatible coffee pod and you’re all set.
+The OriginalLine coffee machines don’t have any barcodes printed on the capsules.
+Instead, you place in a compatible coffee pod, and you’re all set.

 Health and the Environment

-VertuoLine capsules are NOT Fair Trade, Organic, or NON-GMO verified.
+The VertuoLine Nespresso capsule is NOT Fair Trade, Organic, or NON-GMO verified.

-However, on the flip side, at the time of writing there are over ten 3rd party companies producing organic capsules for Nespresso OriginalLine machine.
+However, on the flip side, at the time of writing, there are over ten 3rd party companies producing organic capsules for the Nespresso OriginalLine machine.

-Nespresso Vertuoline or OriginalLine: Which one is Better?
+Nespresso Vertuoline or OriginalLine: Which Machine is Better?

-The Centrifusion is clever but if I had to choose, I would opt for the 19-bar of pure steam pressure over rotation any day.
+The Centrifusion is clever, but I would opt for the 19-bar of pure steam pressure rather than rotation any day if I had to choose.

 Sure, you can brew a slighter larger cup of coffee with the Nespresso VertuoLine compared to the older OriginalLine, but that isn’t much of a selling point.